 Some people rarely change their opinion, while others do it relatively often.
 The Citizen Panel is an innovative research platform that will help researchers find better answers to why it is so.
 Why we change our opinions in issues that are important to us, is a central question.

-The Citizen Panel particularly emphasizes four important areas of Norwegian society and politics.
+The Norwegian Citizen Panel particularly emphasizes six important areas of Norwegian society and politics.
 In some of these areas researchers expect little change in citizens’ opinions; in other they expect bigger change.
-The four chosen areas are 1) Trust and political participation, 2) Climate and environment, 3) Basic research on political behavior and democracy, 4) Diversity, extremism and human rights, 5) Health and 6) Political communication.
+The six chosen areas are 1) Basic research on political behavior and democracy, 2) Climate and environment, 3) Migration, extremism and diversity, 4) Public health, 5) Political Communication and 6) Territoriell democracy and reforms.

 Basic research on political behavior and democracy

 In Norway, health is highly prioritized, as both universal and public health care of high quality, and a focus on health related research.
-The health group wishes to use the Citizen panel to gain insight on the public’s view on questions like these:
+The thematic research unit on health wishes to use the Citizen panel to gain insight on the public’s view on questions like these:

 What does the population think is fair distribution of health care?
 Which patient groups and what diseases do the citizens think should be prioritized?
 Should circumstances like lifestyle or individual efforts matter for which public care they should receive?
 How is information and advice about health from the health authorities, researchers and health personnel perceived?
 What is necessary for the information to be understood?
 Which advisors do people trust, and which advice do they wish to follow?
 Which experiences do people have with health care?